2012 Presidential Dollar Value Checker: Errors List, ā€œPā€, “D” & “S” Mint Mark Worth

 3. 2012 Partial Edge Lettering Errors

-These errors vary in appearance and rarity depending on which portions of the text are missing.
-A 2012-P Cleveland 22nd Position B partial edge lettering error in MS66 sold for $809 in 2013.
-A 2012-P Arthur Position A example in MS66 achieved $250 at auction in 2018.
+These errors vary widely in appearance and collector value depending on how much text is missing.
+A 2012-P Cleveland 22nd Position B partial edge lettering error graded MS66 sold for $809 in 2013.
+A 2012-P Arthur Position A partial edge lettering example in MS66 achieved $250 at auction in 2018.
+The more dramatic the omission, the higher the premium.

 2012 Partial Edge Lettering Presidential Dollar Price/Grade Chart